vuongducphuong/documentation/content/applications/general/users/manage_users.rst

 Enter a new password and confirm by clicking on *Change Password*.

 .. note::
-   This operation only modifies the password of the users locally and does not affect their odoo.com account.
-If you want to change the odoo.com password, you can :ref:`send the password reset instructions <users/reset-password-email>`.
+   This operation only modifies the password of the users locally and does not affect their leansoft.vn account.
+If you want to change the leansoft.vn password, you can :ref:`send the password reset instructions <users/reset-password-email>`.

 Click on *Change Password* one more time.
 You are then redirected to an Odoo login page where you